 The politics

-Party leader Marine Le Pen - who received almost 30 percent of the vote in the April presidential election - has long tried to obfuscate her position on abortion as she sought to modernise and soften RN’s image, while holding on to its Catholic conservative fundamentalist base.
+As for far-right leader and former presidential candidate Marine Le Pen, she has long tried to obfuscate her position on abortion in hopes of modernising and softening her party's image, while holding on to its Catholic conservative fundamentalist base.
 But she has, in the past, criticised what she termed “comfort abortions”.

 In her 2006 autobiography À contre flots, she laid down her thinking on abortion, claiming some women use it as ‘a form of contraception, and calling for, “incentive measures, coupled with a real policy of information and prevention with adolescent girls” in order to better “fight against abortion”.